letlambdafree/aspect-ratio/README.md

 # aspect-ratio

-This package is useful playing movie file in exwm.
+This package is useful playing a video file in exwm(tiling window manager).

-Resize a window by original aspect ratio.
+It can resize a window with the file's original aspect ratio.